 ~ In most traumatic shoulder dislocations, the labral will tear.
 The labrum or the ligaments on the front of the shoulder, tear and allow the ball of the shoulder joint to jump over the edge of the socket and remain in that position until reduced.
 The most common form of instability of the shoulder involves trauma, a labral tear and a Bankart lesion.

 ~ In cases where the ligament has stretched over time — usually due to stress of pitching, swimming or overhead sports —the ligaments are simply not able to prevent the shoulder from moving forward and dislocating.

 ~ In patients over the age of 50, a common cause of instability or a shoulder dislocation is a massive rotator cuff tear.
 This typically follows trauma, but instead of tearing the ligaments or the labrum in the shoulder, all the supporting muscles tear and the shoulder slides out of place.
 Most dislocations in patients over 50 should be evaluated with and Ultrasound or MRI to determine the integrity of the rotator cuff muscles.

 Will My Shoulder Dislocate Again?

 Excellent question.
-By far the most significant issue after a shoulder dislocation is whether or not your shoulder will dislocate again, and again, and again.
+By far the most significant issue after a shoulder dislocation is whether or not your shoulder will dislocate again.
 We refer to this as a “recurrence”.
 The younger you are when you first dislocate, the higher the risk of recurrent shoulder dislocations.
 Some studies have shown the recurrence rate can be as high as 50-75% in patients under 21 years of age.
 The risk of redislocation is also affected by the sports that you play.
-If you are involved in contact sports such as hockey and football, your risk of recurrent shoulder dislocations is very high.
+In contact sports such as hockey and football, your risk of having recurrent shoulder dislocations is very high.